Connect with others who understand.

 Future remyelination treatments aim to activate these oligonucleotides, thereby preventing further bodily degeneration and progression of MS, and — perhaps someday — restoring or improving function in those living with MS.

 Dr. Singer remains optimistic and determined.
 He is planning future trials with new compounds.
-Large phase 3 trials would be the next step to prove a treatment is safe and effective.
+Large phase 3 trials would be the next step to show that a treatment is safe and effective.

 Talk With Others Who Understand